-shows an approximately normal distribution of total supply driven linepack depletion, with an overall preference for backloading.
-In line with section 2.2.1.1, the equivalent to a ‘1 day in 20 years’ value will be periodically re-assessed.
-This will provide a maximum quantity of supply driven linepack depletion to be considered, alongside flat supply levels, in National Grid’s network capability assessments.
+Figure 7 shows an approximately normal distribution of total supply driven linepack depletion, with an overall preference for backloading.
+In line with Section 2.2.1 the equivalent to a 1 day in 20 years value will be periodically re-assessed.
+This will provide a maximum quantity of supply driven linepack depletion to be considered, alongside flat supply levels, in our network capability assessments.

 This is a total supply driven linepack depletion at a national level.
-To break this down amongst supply points, the 25 highest supply driven linepack depletion days are chosen from the data set and the contribution of each supply point is calculated.
-The cumulative linepack depletion by supply point across those 25 days is analysed and those supply points that make up the top 90% of the cumulative total supply driven linepack depletion across those 25 days are identified.
-The 95th percentile of the supply driven linepack depletion by supply point across the 25 days is identified and this value is converted into a percentage of the total supply driven linepack depletion
+To break this down amongst supply points we:

+choose the 25 highest supply driven linepack depletion days from the data set and the contribution of each supply point is calculated

+analyse the cumulative linepack depletion by supply point across those 25 days

+identify those supply points that make up the top 90% of the cumulative total supply driven linepack depletion across the 25 days

+identify the 95th percentile of the supply driven linepack depletion by supply point across the 25 days

+convert these values into percentages of the total supply driven linepack depletion.

 Normalised supply profiles

-Whilst the results of the previous section dictate the overall profiling behaviour (i.e. how much backloading and from which supply points), the individual profiles for each supply point are then calculated for use within network analysis.
-To this end, for each supply point. the normalised supply profiles are identified and then combined with the results of the previous section to produce the complete set of supply profiles for a given supply and demand scenario in the following section.
+Whilst the results of the previous section dictate the overall profiling behaviour (i.e. how much backloading and from which supply points), the individual profiles for each supply point need to be calculated for use within network analysis.

-To do this, National Grid again considers the 25 highest supply driven linepack depletion days and calculates the normalised supply profiles by supply point for each day (a normalised supply profile giving a total of 1 million cubic metres (mcm) delivered to the NTS over a gas day).
-To produce a backloading profile the 5th percentile for each hour before 22:00 across the 25 gas days and the 95th percentile for each hour after 22:00 for each supply point are identified, before re-normalising the resultant profiles.
-An example of a final, normalised profile is illustrated in Figure E2.
+To do this, we:

+identify the 25 highest supply driven linepack depletion days

+normalised supply profiles by supply point for each day (a normalised supply profile gives a total of one million cubic metres (mcm) delivered to the NTS over one gas day)

+produce a backloading profile by identify the 5th percentile for each hour before 22:00 across the 25 gas days and the 95th percentile for each hour after 22:00 for each supply point.

+re-normalising the resultant profiles.

-The result then is a set of normalised supply profiles, one for each profiled supply point.
+The result is a set of normalised supply profiles, one for each profiled supply point.
+An example of a final, normalised profile is illustrated in Figure 8.